HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 TODO: Remove `Bundle/Delete` API from DSS.

 ### Acceptance Criteria [optional]

-*Acceptance criteria are the conditions that a RFC must satisfy to be accepted by users or other stakeholders.*

 * When a bundle is tombstoned it is made immediately unavailable to users using search.
 * Maintainers of external indices shall removed deleted data from its index when a bundle tombstone notification is received.